Jakob37/RASP/README.md

 http://greengenes.secondgenome.com/downloads/database/13_5

 The full PyNAST alignment is too large to work with.
-For now, we are using the GreenGenes gold aligment provided by the Broad Institute.
+For now, we are using the GreenGenes alignment of a RDP gold subset.

 <pre>
 cd ~/databases